Guide to Pagan Gods

 This isn’t true of all duotheisms though.
 The classification of a duo-religion is the belief in just two Gods, whatever their relationship may be to each other.

-Some people also believe that all Gods and Goddesses are equally valid, as they are all expressions of one singular deity.
+Some people also believe that all Gods and Goddesses are equally valid as expressions of a singular deity.
 This, in a way, is a very unique form of monotheism.
-The best example of this is Hinduism, which has a very large variety of Gods, but sees them all as different aspects of the singular Brahman.
+The best example of this is Hinduism, which has a wide variety of Gods, but sees them all as different aspects of the singular Brahman.

 This point of view has become very popular in modern Paganism, especially among more eclectic paths.